gc-proto/experimental/chelsey/design/breadcrumbs-01.md

 <div class="container">
 <small>
 <label class="alpha-label">Alpha</label>
-"This is an experimental version of Canada.ca for public testing."
+This is an experimental version of Canada.ca for public testing.
 </small>
 </div>
 </section>